If you want to see the real China (not the touristy one), you should give this scavenger hunt a try.

 Most of our volunteers are surprised to find out just how much free time they actually have while volunteering abroad with ILP.
 You will only be teaching about 3-4 hours a day during the week and always have weekends off…not to mention vacation time.
 So, what do you do with all of your free time!
-Certainly not Netflix - you should have already canceled your subscription to save money, right?
-Good thing you have this list for a scavenger hunt!
+This scavenger hunt, of course!

 See if you can find all these things during your time in China - double points for the things you see more than once in a day: